 - Small 6 Inch German Chocolate Cake – A variation of chocolate cake with coconut pecan frosting

-Find more recipes on my Small 6 Inch Cake Recipes guide!
+For the full list, check out my 6 Inch Cake Recipes guide!

 - 1/2 cup + 2 tablespoons all-purpose flour